Getting Started

 make clean

 LEAP also has a limited number of tests.
-If you would like to compile those too run
+If you would like to compile those too run the following

 make tests